hauduc/MICB-405-2020W-T1/MICB-405-Module-7-HTSeq-DESeq2.md

 ### HTSeq Overview

-Normally, you would create your own count files from the STAR alignments you produced, using the following code:
+Normally, you would use HTSeq to create your own count files from the STAR alignments you produced, using the following code:

 ```
 conda create -n my_htseq_env python=2.7.18